Skip to main content

 Important Note: For those analyses requiring the addition of 6N HCl, add the acid to the 24-hour container at the start of collection.
 Have the patient collect each voiding in a smaller container and carefully pour the urine into the 24-hour container to avoid any possible acid burns to the patient (make sure the patient understands the hazard presented by the acid preservative).
 Be sure to mix urine thoroughly before removing the aliquot.

-Give the patient the clean, labeled container provided by Quest Diagnostics, and instruct patient not to remove any preservatives (powder, liquid, or tablet) that may be in the container.
+Give the patient the clean, labeled container provided by Quest Diagnostics, and instruct the patient not to remove any sponge or preservatives (powder, liquid, or tablet) that may be in the container.
 Alert the patient that preservatives are hazardous chemicals and are not to be ingested.

 • Unless the physician indicates otherwise, instruct the patient to maintain the usual amount of liquid intake, but to avoid alcoholic beverages.